'Sorry, I've Forgotten My Decryption Password' is Contempt Of Court, Pal - US Appeal Judges

 The Courts (and Law Enforcement) have gotten really lazy, and it's confusing to me why they don't see it.

 During the San Bernardino iPhone stuff and other such stories, there were so many 'seemingly intelligent' people saying how encryption shouldn't be allowed because it made law enforcement difficult.
 Since when has it been easy?
 Wearing gloves makes it hard to pickup fingerprints.
 Should you outlaw gloves as well?
-However, these people are saying, "You should be forced to live in a way that makes
+However, these people are saying, "You should be forced to live in a way that makes it simple for us to track you all the time."
+"Papers Please!"*

 Re: (Score:2)